-Students must be at least 16 years of age in order to enroll in PPCC NUA program.
-Students must 18 years of age in order to enroll in NUA 174, the acute care hospital rotation.
+Students must be at least 16 years of age in order to enroll in PPSC NUA program.

 Deficiencies in knowledge, judgment, integrity, or professional attitude may jeopardize client care, and as a result could become grounds for course failure and possible dismissal from the Nurse Assistant Program.